-- The user can bookmark the page and go to that page directly to make a login. - It can be initialized automatically on a page load.
-This makes it possible to have an absolute URL on your domain e.g. mydomain.dk/login that redirects to Nets elD Brokers login.
+- It can be initialized automatically on a page load.
+This makes it possible to have an absolute URL on your domain e.g. mydomain.dk/login that redirects to Nets eID Brokers login.
 With the pop-up you need the onclick event, to ensure the pop-up is opened correct. - Easier implementation with less JavaScript event handling.